Tuesday, December 25, 2012

 N. 27.
 9, Delay.
 [S in list: lateness, delay]

 N. 29.
 7, Prattle [Fr.
 Caquets].
 [S Gossip; S in list negotiation; R Discussion; F & D Pourparlers = F Negotiations; D Preliminary Talks; DDD Pour Parler = Negotiations] [See also 4th Cahier Supplement, p.
 145: Nous avons pas eu assez recours aux terms génériques, ayant mis caquet au lieu de paroles, &c.
 Les paroles ne devant se voir que comme pour parler utile, ou comme bavarderie, suivant les cartes qui accompagnent celles qui signifient [i]paroles/i]. = We did not have enough recourse to generic terms, having put prattle in place of words.
 The words around it seeing whether as useful speech or as prattle, following the cards that accompany those that signify words.
 On p.
 147 he gives "Pour Parler.
-Paroles" as keyword for card 7.]
+Paroles" as keyword for the 7.]

 N. 30.
 6, Domestic [Fr.
 Domestique].
 [S Servants, in list domestic servant; R Domestic Worker; DDD Domestic] [In the 4th Cahier Supplement p.
 146, Etteilla adds that this can be augmented to "un inférieur", i.e. an inferior, depending on surrounding cards.
 However he did not put this change in the list of keyword changes that follows.]